- Apply for admission with the Office of Undergraduate Admissions.

 - Summer 2021/Fall 2021/Spring 2022: Submit the 2021-2022 FAFSA after October 1, 2020 but by March 1, 2021 for priority consideration for financial aid.

 - Once you have been admitted to UMBC you must upgrade your myUMBC account.
 Your upgraded account will allow you to set up your UMBC email.
 Please note that we will correspond with you exclusively through your UMBC email address so be sure to monitor it regularly.

-- Students who submit their FAFSA after June 15th will only receive an award package after all required verification documents have been submitted and reviewed.
+- Students who submit their FAFSA after June 15th will only receive an award offer after all required verification documents have been submitted and reviewed.

-- UMBC has adopted the U.S. Department of Education’s Shopping Sheet.
-You can view your Shopping Sheet via your myUMBC account when you view your financial aid package by using the link provided.
+- UMBC has adopted the U.S. Department of Education’s College Financing Plan.
+You can view your College Financing Plan via your myUMBC account.
+There will be a link to your College Financing Plan when you view your financial aid offer by using the link provided.

 - Privacy laws restrict information that can be disclosed regarding student records.
 Please visit our Profile Sharing page for more information on how to authorize others to access your financial aid and billing information.

 - Estimate your out-of-pocket expenses using our Cost Calculator tool.

 - Apply for a loan if the combination of your grants, scholarships and personal contributions are not sufficient to cover your costs.
 Apply for loans by our priority deadline date – please visit Loans for additional information and to see final application deadline dates.

 - Please note that in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must be enrolled in six or more credits.